TedHusted/awake/awake.md

 Alisi: Were those your drones at the sites of the car and wheelchair malfunctions?

 Titan: Yes.
-I used a military drone in stealth mode that blurs photography.
+I used a military drone in a stealth mode that blurs photography.
 The records show it as destroyed, but I keep it in service.

 Alisi: How are you able to access drones using a web browser?